joey-public/WES207CapstoneProject/docs/dsp/sample_rate_notes.md

 The speed of light is $c=3\times 10^8$ m/s.
 This means the transmit signal travels a distance of $1$ meter in $\Delta t=\frac{1}{3\times 10^8}\frac{m}{m/s} \approx 3.33$ ns.

 The max sample rate of our USRP radios is 100 MHz.
-So the fastes we can collect samples is once every 10 ns.
+So the fastes we can collect samples is $1/f_s = 10 ns$.

 The TDOA between two recievers is defined as:
 $$TDOA = |t_2-t_1|$$